apostrophecms/random-words/README.md

 Cryptographic-quality randomness is NOT the goal, as speed matters for generating sample text and security does not.
 As such, `Math.random()` is used in most cases.

 The `seed` option can be used for situations that require deterministic output.
-When given the same `seed` with the same input, `randomWords()` will yield deterministic results, in regards to both actual word selection and the number of words returned (when using `min` and `max`).
+When given the same `seed` with the same input, `generate()` will yield deterministic results, in regards to both actual word selection and the number of words returned (when using `min` and `max`).
 The underlying implementation of this option utilizes the [seedrandom](https://www.npmjs.com/package/seedrandom) package as a replacement for `Math.random()`.

 Installation: